 - The alcoholic parents receive treatment and recover

 The Genetics of Alcoholism

-Growing up in an alcoholic and/or a dysfunctional household in general can cause a host of unhealthy behaviors such as:
+Growing up in an alcoholic or a dysfunctional household, in general, can cause a host of unhealthy behaviors such as:

 - An overactive fantasy life